-COOK, III, EUGENE AUGUSTUS (1938~) The following is a biography for Supreme Court Justice Eugene A. Cook III.
-The biography was provided by Justice Cook.
+COOK, III, EUGENE AUGUSTUS (1938 ~ 2020) The following is an obituary for Texas Supreme Court Justice Eugene A. Cook III.
+The biography was provided by the Cook family.

 After high school, Cook attended the University of Houston, where he was president of the Student Senate, vice president of the Student Body, elected National President of Phi Theta Kappa Scholarship Society, was one of two team members who won the Phi Rho Pi National Championship in Debate, President of the Society of Accountants, President of the Forensic Society, was elected a member of Phi Kappa Phi Honor Society, Phi Theta Kappa Honor Society, Omicron Chi Epsilon Economics Honor Society, and Omicron Delta Kappa Leadership Honor Society, and was selected as one of the ten most Outstanding Students at the University for both his junior and senior years.

 He graduated with a major in accounting in 1961.
 In 1963, Cook enrolled in the University of Houston Law School, where he was chief justice of the University Student Court and an editor on the law review.
 He received his Doctor of Jurisprudence degree in 1966, and was named the distinguished alumnus of the law school in 1990.
 Justice Cook was always proud of the quality education that he received at the University Of Houston.

 Cook received an LL.M. from the University of Virginia Law School in 1992.

 Cook was licensed to practice law in Texas on September 14, 1966, and joined the Houston firm of Butler & Binion.
 He was elected a partner in 1973.
 There, he focused on civil litigation and matrimonial law.
 In 1985, he formed his own firm, Cook, Davis & McFall, where he served as managing partner.